-- Plethora and the popularity of outdoor activities. - The quality and integrity of Town leadership and staff.
-Stable leadership. - A lot of people walk/bike. - Visioning with respect to equitable mobility, though this can be improved with respect to people with disabilities, elderly, and kids - anyone that does not have the means to drive. - Visioning with respect to sustainability. - The Connecticut River is an asset. - One of the most, if not the most, diverse community in New Hampshire due to the student population and employees at Dartmouth-Hitchcock - ► The Hanover Improvement Society, a local non-profit 501(c)(3) organization dedicated to providing good works to the people of Hanover and the entire Upper Valley Community.
-Owns and operates Storrs Pond Recreation Area, the nearby James Campion Skating Rink, and the Nugget Theaters. - ► The density that urbanites like, along with connections to skiing, natural areas, etc. - ► The Upper Valley Business Alliance 2019 merger between Hanover Chamber and Lebanon Chamber of Commerce. - ► The youthfulness and energy provided by the student population. - ► The town's agricultural history, which is not well known. - Outsized support for locally grown food and use of that food in restaurants. - ► The notion of supporting "buy local" is significant in the community.

-- Vital Communities (Hartford) has a Buy Local/Support Local program. - Dartmouth Dining Card potential to be used at local businesses. - It is relatively easy to access major metro areas (Manchester, Montreal, Boston, New York). - Dartmouth Coach offers 16 trips per day to Boston (Logan) and South Station)
+- The Hanover Improvement Society, a local non-profit 501(c)(3) organization dedicated to providing good works to the people of Hanover and the entire Upper Valley Community.
+Owns and operates Storrs Pond Recreation Area, the nearby James Campion Skating Rink, and the Nugget Theaters. - The density that urbanites like, along with connections to skiing, natural areas, etc. - The Upper Valley Business Alliance 2019 merger between Hanover Chamber and Lebanon Chamber of Commerce. - The youthfulness and energy provided by the student population. - The town's agricultural history, which is not well known. - Outsized support for locally grown food and use of that food in restaurants. - Notion of supporting "buy local" is significant in the community. - o Vital Communities (Hartford) has a Buy Local/Support Local program. - Dartmouth Dining Card potential to be used at local businesses. - It is relatively easy to access major metro areas (Manchester, Montreal, Boston, New York). - Dartmouth Coach offers 16 trips per day to Boston (Logan and South Station)

-Question #3: What are your biggest ongoing or future concerns?
+What are your biggest ongoing or future concerns?

-- Parking it is difficult to develop/redevelop downtown due to parking minimums.
-The town needs to decouple parking and housing - decide about what is most important and act accordingly.
-Dartmouth has decoupled. - People with no connection to the College are increasingly avoiding downtown Hanover because of fewer options for dining and shopping. - ▶ Lack of racial and ethnic diversity some do not feel welcome here.
+- Parking it is difficult to develop/redevelop in the downtown due to parking minimums.
+The Town needs to decouple parking and housing make a decision about what is most important and act accordingly.
+Dartmouth has decoupled. - Persons with no connection to the College are increasingly avoiding downtown Hanover because of fewer options for dining and shopping. - Lack of racial and ethnic diversity some do not feel welcomed here.
 Need to make the town more attractive to people of color.
 This relates to workforce recruitment. - Housing affordability and availability are prominent issues in the town. - There is a lack of housing for students provided directly by the College.
-This puts pressure on the town's housing stock. - Housing, namely off-campus student housing, is generally in poor condition and this reflects negatively on the community. - Dartmouth-Hitchcock is developing housing.
-This needs to be walkable, bikeable.

-- How does the region play a role?
+This puts pressure on the town's housing stock. - Housing, namely off-campus student housing, is generally in poor condition and this reflects negatively on the community. - o Dartmouth-Hitchcock is developing housing.
+This needs to be walkable, bikeable. - How does the region play a role?
 Some neighboring communities feel that Hanover is not providing its fair share of affordable housing. - Need to synergize planning efforts.
 Namely, connectivity with transit and active transportation. - Need to be better interconnected with the larger Upper Valley Region. - People are leaving the town due the housing crisis and issues of affordability.
 Accordingly, labor shortages are being experienced and are anticipated to continue.
 The service industry will suffer.
 Need higher wage positions.
 Need more workforce housing.
-Labor is fundamental to the town's economic viability. - Need greater diversity of residents to support businesses all year long - not just seasonally. - Cost of real estate.
+Labor is fundamental to the town's economic viability. - Need greater diversity of residents to support businesses all year long not just seasonally. - Cost of real estate.
 Difficulty maintaining small business amid rising rents. - Continued investment in automobile-centric infrastructure.
-We need to prioritize the health/well-being of the community and planet over convenience. - Improving access to parks and other open spaces for all.
-The town has a lot of green spaces, but how many people can walk to them? - Managing growth to an extent that maintains character. - Continuing to create/support a sense of community, while plugging into the global network. - ► The ongoing effects of COVID-19 on local businesses. - Large employers that make decisions that do not make sense for Hanover residents, other businesses, and non-profits.
+We need to prioritize the health/well-being of the community and planet over convenience.